Mission & Vision

-It is our mission at Lucille M. Nixon School that every child will leave Nixon with a love of learning, having met or exceeded all district benchmarks, knowing that it is effort, perseverance and resiliency that will lead to success throughout life.
+It is our mission at Lucille M. Nixon School that every student will leave Nixon with an enthusiasm for learning, have broader citizenship skills, a love of learning, and be a positive global citizen.

 At Lucille M. Nixon Elementary, our highest priority is the academic preparation of each of our students.
 To this end, teachers will continuously refine their practice.
 Teachers will pursue opportunities to learn and collaborate about strategies to enable all learners across the spectrum, from struggling to highly capable, to grow and succeed.
 We will extend our understanding of the implications for teaching from neuro-educational research and we will continue to investigate ways to use technology, as well as to teach technology, to enhance learning in our classrooms.